pkoperek/braindump/_drafts/notes_on_cc_chap4.md

   * "HTML in source code comments is an abomination".
   * Most comments are useless (too far from code, too obvious, just mumbling, not accurate enough).

-  When comments may be good:
+When comments might be a good idea:

   * Legal obligation to write specific comments (copyrights).
-  * Clarification of code which just can't be written in more expressive way.
+  * Clarification of code which just can't be written in more expressive way (quite rare).
   * Docs on public API.

 What I disagree with:

   * TODO comments are bad - not good.
 Instead of TODO comment there should be a task in backlog, explaining what should be corrected.